pgpavlides/php_garden/README.md

 <details><summary>1.Open-Source</summary>

-PHP is an open-source language, which means that it is free to use and can be modified by anyone.
+<br> PHP is an open-source language, which means that it is free to use and can be modified by anyone.
 This has led to a large and active community of developers who contribute to its development and support.

 </details>